rogerpease/AXIMasterStreamTutorial/README.md

 There are three modules:

 * [TopLevelModule](http://github.com/rogerpease/AXIMasterStreamTutorial/tree/main/Verilog/module/AXIMasterStreamTutorialIP.v  "Top Level")
-* [SlaveStream](http://github.com/rogerpease/AXIMasterStreamTutorial/tree/main/Verilog/modules/AXIMasterStreamTutorialIP_MasterStream.v) which generates an AXI stream.
-It takes a "startValue" and increments it 1..8 (i.e. putting 0xDECADE00 will produce 0xDECADE01 ..
+* [MasterStream](http://github.com/rogerpease/AXIMasterStreamTutorial/tree/main/Verilog/modules/AXIMasterStreamTutorial_MasterStream.v) which generates an AXI stream.
+It takes a "startValue" set in the register file and increments it 1..8 (i.e. putting 0xDECADE00 will produce 0xDECADE01 ..
 0xDECADE08).
-* [RegisterFile](http://github.com/rogerpease/AXIMasterStreamTutorial/tree/main/Verilog/modules/AXIMasterStreamTutorialIP_Slave.v) which interfaces to the CPU to set the start Value and control register.
+* [RegisterFile](http://github.com/rogerpease/AXIMasterStreamTutorial/tree/main/Verilog/modules/AXIMasterStreamTutorial_Slave.v) which interfaces to the CPU to set the start Value and control register.

 There are Verilator scripts for my own testing purposes.